~ WEBINAR ~

 Diagnosis & Treatment in Pediatric Patients

-Please join NASPGHAN and the NASPGHAN Foundation for a live one-hour CME webinar on the latest scientific information regarding Controversies of Fatty Liver Disease.
-The webinar will be archived on the NASPGHAN Foundation website following the program.
+Please join NASPGHAN and the NASPGHAN Foundation for an on-demand one-hour CME webinar on the latest scientific information regarding Controversies of Fatty Liver Disease.
 NASPGHAN designates this educational activity for a maximum of 1.25 AMA PRA Category 1 CME Credits.™

 Supported by Synageva BioPharma.